dsccommunity/NetworkingDsc/source/DSCResources/DSC_ProxySettings/README.md

 The resource is used to configure internet proxy settings for a computer (`LocalMachine`) or a user account (`CurrentUser`).

-## Scope
+## Target

-The `Scope` parameter is used to specify whether to configure the proxy settings for the machine or for a specific user account.
+The `Target` parameter is used to specify whether to configure the proxy settings for the machine or for a specific user account.

-If the `Scope` is set to `CurrentUser` then the proxy settings will be configured for the user account that the resource runs under.
+If the `Target` is set to `CurrentUser` then the proxy settings will be configured for the user account that the resource runs under.
 This is usually the account the DSC Local Configuration Manager runs under, which is `LocalSystem`.